-The Final EIS fully reviewed possible cumulative effects of expanding the Moffat Collection System in chapter 4.0.
-Specifically related to the enlargement of Gross Reservoir, the Final EIS identified cumulative effects on the following resources: groundwater (section 4.6.4.1); geology (section 4.6.5.1); soils (section 4.6.6.1); vegetation (section 4.6.7.1); riparian and wetland areas (section 4.6.8.1); wildlife (section 4.6.9.1); special status species (section 4.6.10.1); aquatic biological (section 4.6.11.1); transportation (section 4.6.12.1); air quality (section 4.6.13.1); noise (section 4.6.14.1); recreation (section 4.6.15.1); visual (4.6.17.1); cultural (section 4.6.18.1); socioeconomics (section 4.6.19.1), and hazardous materials (section 4.6.20.1).
+The Final EIS reviewed possible cumulative effects of expanding the Moffat Collection System in chapter 4.0, Total Environmental Effects.
+Specifically related to the enlargement of Gross Reservoir, the Final EIS identified cumulative effects on the following resources: groundwater (section 4.6.4.1); geology (section 4.6.5.1); soils (section 4.6.6.1); vegetation (section 4.6.7.1); riparian and wetland areas (section 4.6.8.1); wildlife (section 4.6.9.1); special status species (section 4.6.10.1); aquatic biological (section 4.6.11.1); transportation (section 4.6.12.1); air quality (section 4.6.13.1); noise (section 4.6.14.1); recreation (section 4.6.15.1); land use (section 4.6.16.1); visual (4.6.17.1); cultural (section 4.6.18.1); socioeconomics (section 4.6.19.1), and hazardous materials (section 4.6.20.1).
 We have identified no cumulative effects outside of those identified in the Final EIS that would result from a Commission approval of Denver Water's proposal regarding the Gross Reservoir Project, including an amendment of the project license.

-However, based on our review of the license amendment application, including Denver Water's proposed mitigation plans and its compliance with Forest Service 4(e) conditions and applicable WQC mandatory conditions, which were not included in the Final EIS, we conclude that approval of Denver Water's proposal would reduce effects to some resources in the Gross Reservoir Project area.
-As discussed in sections 5.0 Environmental Analysis and 8.0 Conclusions and Recommendations in this Supplemental EA, Denver Water's use of the Osprey Point quarry rather than the quarry analyzed in the Final EIS, would reduce effects to geology and soils, recreation, visual, land use, and transportation resources.
-Additionally, Denver Water would monitor water quality and aquatic biota, in compliance with WQC conditions, which would reduce effects on these resources.
-In compliance with Forest Service 4(e) conditions, Denver Water would develop and implement a series of plans, including an erosion control plan, invasive and noxious weed species management plan, tree removal plan, quarry reclamation plan, aquatic invasive species monitoring plan, fire management and response plan, special status plants relocation plan, amended recreation management plan, and traffic management plan.
+However, based on our review of the license amendment application, including Denver Water's proposed mitigation plans and its compliance with Forest Service 4(e) conditions and applicable WQC mandatory conditions, which were not included in the Final EIS, we conclude that approval of Denver Water's proposal would reduce effects on some resources in the Gross Reservoir Project area.
+As discussed in this Final Supplemental EA in sections 5.0, Environmental Analysis and 8.0, Conclusions and Recommendations, Denver Water's use of the Osprey Point Quarry on Denver Water lands rather than the quarry analyzed in the Final EIS, which would use Forest Service lands, would reduce effects on geology and soils, recreation, visual, land use, and transportation resources.
+Additionally, Denver Water would monitor water quality and aquatic biota, in compliance with WOC conditions, which would reduce effects on these resources.
+In compliance with Forest Service 4(e) conditions, Denver Water would develop and implement a series of plans, including an erosion control plan, invasive and noxious weed species management plan, Tree Removal Plan, quarry reclamation plan, aquatic invasive species monitoring plan, fire management and response plan, special status plants relocation plan, amended recreation management plan, and Traffic Management Plan.
 Implementation of these mitigation plans would reduce effects on geology and soils, aquatic biota, vegetation, wildlife, special status species, recreation, and transportation resources.
 These actions can be expected to reduce cumulative effects on these resources.